Creole Culture Lab

 Disney and Zydeco.

 In 2009 Simien got a call from a really great man who is now President of Walt Disney Music, to collaborate on a song with Randy Newman for their Oscar nominated “The Princess & the Frog” animated film.
-This was historical for Disney and for young African American girls who for the first time had a princess of their own – created in their image!
-It was definitely time, and their Princess Tiana is a strong, smart and ambitious character – a beautiful woman of color, who worked hard to open a restaurant of her own in New Orleans using the gumbo recipe passed down in her family.This was also a very big deal for Louisiana and New Orleans as this was the first time Disney set a story in a specific city, educating millions of families about New Orleans and some of its unique culture.
+This was historical for Disney and for young African American girls, who for the first time had a princess of their very own – created in their image.
+It was definitely time and this is still a very big deal for Louisiana and New Orleans as this was the first time Disney set a story in a specific city, educating millions of families about New Orleans and its unique culture.
 It focused not only on the traditional Disney love story, but also on the music and culinary traditions of New Orleans including the French Quarter, Creole gumbo, jazz, gospel and zydeco.
 All firsts for Disney!
-See for yourself and hear the word zydeco actually spoken in the film!
+See for yourself and hear the word zydeco actually spoken in the film as well!

 Hey cousin Randy, you ready for a little bayou zydeco?“